PerfectlySoft/PerfectDocs/guide/SQLite.md

 ### Run Queries

+* A quick note about string interpolation: Variables in queries do not work as interpolated strings.
+In order to use variables, you need to use the binding system, described in the next section. *

 Once you have a database &amp; tables, the next step is to query and return data.
 In this example, we will store our statement in a string, and pass it into the the *forEachRow* method, which will iterate though each returned row, where you can (most often) append to a dictionary.

 ```